SaaraLeppis/SaaraLeppis/README.md

 # 👋 Hey, I'm Saara

-I study Full Stack Web Development @ Business College Helsinki.
-Program started in August 2021 and ends in December 2022.
+I study Full Stack Web Development @Business College Helsinki.
+Program started in August 2021 and ends in March 2023.

 We have studied basics of JavaScript, HTML and CSS, React, Node and TypeScript.